 Calling a Columbus whiplash injury attorney to discuss ways to hold a negligent, reckless, drunk, or drugged driver accountable for inflicting such significant harm can make sense.

 The symptoms of whiplash can be produced by damage to vertebrae, muscle tears or strains, or bruising to the spinal cord itself.
 The sudden, violent, and unexpected snapping back and forth inflicts the injury, which is why getting punched or shaken violently by another person is the second leading cause of whiplash injuries.

 Depending on the type of trauma inflicted, physical problems resulting from whiplash can range from soreness and headaches to ringing in the ears, memory loss, and depression.
-The Mayo Clinic lists these other typical symptoms of whiplash:
+Typical symptoms of whiplash can be:

 Whiplash claim usually takes months to fully resolve.
 Many people who suffer this injury require extensive physical therapy to fully regain control of their neck and back, and arm muscles.
 Sometimes, people must learn new ways to stand, sleep, and move to avoid renewed pain and having their muscles lock up.
 Other people end up living with chronic pain, persistent weakness, and limited range of motion.

 The mocking portrayal of whiplash injuries in popular media can lead insurance company representatives and juries to take a person with neck injuries from a traffic accident or assault less than seriously.
 Partnering with a knowledgeable personal injury attorney will give a victim a dedicated ally who will fight to make the full impact of whiplash known.